What is the use case for the Custom Client Auth Token?

 Store the private key that is created in your application securely.

-For each user, you will need to store the username in the Admin Client service and make sure you keep it mapped to the username in the Nucleus Client.
+For each user, you will need to store the username in the Nucleus Client.
 YOU DO NOT NEED TO STORE THE PASSWORD.
-If you wish to use Hydrogen’s, you will use the Resource Owner Password Credentials OAuth flow instead.
+If you wish to use Hydrogen to store passwords, you will use the Resource Owner Password Credentials OAuth flow instead.

 To authenticate the user, simply sign the following payload using your private key.
 See example code for the language of your choice on our documentation here.